strohy1210/VineCorpse/README.md

 - add logo to fb register
 - on search results page, hover on video and have it play
 - selecting videos as opposed to tiny checkboxes
+- when last vine is deleted, also delete movie